 Submission of Papers and Assignments

 All papers and assignments in the class will be submitted electronically to through the elearning dropbox.
 I will not accept hard copies under any circumstance.
 Papers must be either completed in Microsoft Word or be fully compatible with it.
+PDF files are also acceptible.
 Typically, Microsoft Works will not be acceptable.
-DO NOT submit pdf files.

 Students are responsible for making themselves aware of and understanding the University policies and procedures that pertain to Academic Honesty.
 These policies include cheating, fabrication, falsification and forgery, multiple submission, plagiarism, complicity and computer misuse.
 The academic policies addressing Student Rights and Responsibilities can be found in the Undergraduate Catalog.
 If there is reason to believe you have been involved in academic dishonesty, you will be referred to the Office of Student Conduct.
 You will be given the opportunity to review the charge(s) and if you believe you are not responsible, you will have the opportunity for a hearing.
 You should consult with your instructor if you are uncertain about an issue of academic honesty prior to the submission of an assignment or test.